dhis2/dhis2-docs/src/commonmark/en/content/android/android-tracker-capture-app.md

 <!--DHIS2-SECTION-ID:android_tracker_capture_overview-->

-The Tracker Capture Android app allows you capture, modify and list tracked entity instances with its enrollments and events.
+The Tracker Capture Android app allows you capture, modify and list tracked entity instances with its enrolments and events.
 The Tracker Capture app works with multiple event-based programs in DHIS2, which handles events linked to registered entities.
 These programs are suitable for handling disease programmes where multiple visits is required.
-The Tracker Capture app can be used for disease programmes such as tubercolosis and malaria.
+The Tracker Capture app can be used for disease programmes such as tuberculosis and malaria.
 However the app is not tied to any specific domain and can potentially be utilized for any scenario of multiple event-based information.